The 6 Best adidas Running Shoes of 2026 Reviews

 Adidas traces its running roots to Adi Dassler's early performance footwear, before the brand was officially founded in Germany in 1949.
 Since then, it has grown into one of the most influential names in running shoes, with a well-organized current lineup and few notable misses among its recent models.
 The brand covers everything from daily trainers to race-day shoes, plus versatile models that have redefined those categories.
 More recently, the Three Stripes have become synonymous with innovation, especially in midsole compounds through the use of lightweight, energetic TPEE-based foams like Lightstrike Pro.

-We've tested more than 200 running shoes; below are our recommendations for the best adidas running shoes you can buy.
+We've tested more than 210 running shoes; below are our recommendations for the best adidas running shoes you can buy.
 Whether you want a dependable shoe for daily mileage, a faster option for workouts, or a serious racing shoe, adidas has something for your needs.
+If you're just looking for the best shoe overall, check out our picks for the best running shoes.

 How We Test Running Shoes